H-Mohamed-Hisham/h-property/README.md

 > - All property data, images, and addresses are dummy placeholders.
 > - This is **not a real estate platform**.
 > - Built as part of a **Udemy course** to practice full-stack concepts.
-> - This is a learning project and not intended for production use.

 ---